Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Statistical Interpretation of EDL

-\end{proposition} Now, we expand the KL divergence from Equation~\eqref{eq:KL_minimization}. \begin{proposition} Suppose model in Definition~\ref{def:independent_categorical_dirichlet_model} and the variational approximation in Definition~\ref{def:amortized_variational_inference_icd_model}, the optimization problem in Equation~\eqref{eq:KL_minimization} is equivalent to minimizing the following objective function \end{proposition} We observe that this objective closely matches the EDL loss in Equation \eqref{eq:EDL_loss_function} introduced by \citet{sensoy2018evidential}, differing only by the absence of a hyperparameter $\lambda$ on the KL term.
-This discrepancy can be resolved via a modification of the base model in Definition~\ref{def:independent_categorical_dirichlet_model}. \begin{definition} \textbf{Tempered Independent Categorical--Dirichlet Model.} Let $\alpha \in \mathbb{R}_{+}^{K}$ be a vector of prior concentration parameters and let $\nu > 0$ be a temperature parameter.
-The model is $p_i \overset{\text{ind.}}{\propto} f_{p_i}^{\nu}$, $p_i \iid \pi$ for $i = 1,\ldots,n$. \end{definition} This modified model is motivated by using a tempered likelihood \citep{bissiri2016general}, which provides explicit control over the data's influence on the posterior via the parameter $\nu$, thereby introducing an additional degree of freedom in the trade-off between data fit and regularization.
+This modified model is motivated by using a tempered likelihood \citep{bissiri2016general}, which provides explicit control over the data's influence on the posterior via the parameter $\nu$, thereby introducing an additional degree of freedom in the trade-off between data fit and regularization.